netcore-jsa/unimus-backup-exporter/tests/README.md

 Edit `dataset.py` (devices / backups), then `python3 tests/build_expected.py` to
 regenerate expected, and add a case in `test_e2e.py`.
 Because the mock server and the expected builder both read `dataset.py`, fixtures and expectations cannot drift.

+## Git-path tests

+`test_git_e2e.py` runs the exporter in `export_type=git` mode with the fake `git`/`ssh-keyscan` from `fakebin/` on PATH (wired up by `git_support.py`).
+Each git invocation is recorded to a trace file and asserted - the remote URL per protocol, that `ssh-keyscan` gets the configured address, the git identity, and the first-run vs subsequent-run branch.
+No real repo or remote is touched.

+Because the fakes intercept the `git` CLI, this harness is shared with the PowerShell port - on one condition: **the port must shell out to `git`** (not a native git library), or the PATH shim won't intercept it.
+The fakes are bash scripts, so they cover the Bash exporter and `pwsh` on Linux; testing the port on Windows would need a `.cmd`/`.ps1` shim, but the driver and assertions stay shared.

 ## Caveats